NAFTeam/NAFF/docs/src/Guides/03 Creating Commands.md

 Options can either be required or not.
 If an option is not required, make sure to set a default value for them.

-Always make sure to define all required options first, that is a discord requirement!
+Always make sure to define all required options first, this is a Discord requirement!
 ```python
 @slash_command(name="my_command", ...)
 @slash_option(